mcuevas-olin/WebDevFinal/README.md

 #### Ale Cuevas
 I am creating an outline for a private-facing website, where you can easily edit and view the changes to the public-facing website.

+It was interesting trying to figure out how to select and change the colors, and have that change propagate down immediately, without having pre-set options in the css.

 ### Website Summary
 Below would be a visual summary of the two websites, with some acknowledgement of the backend/database.